Recession or recovery in 2025? What strategy to adopt for your stock portfolio?

 Conclusion

-In 2025, markets may swing between recovery and recession, requiring a flexible investment approach.
+In 2025, markets may swing between recovery and recession, requiring investors to adopt a flexible investment approach.
 If recovery prevails, growth stocks and high-potential sectors could shine.
-In a slowdown, defensive assets like gold, bonds, or safe-haven stocks may offer better protection.
+In a slowdown, defensive assets like gold, bonds and safe-haven stocks may offer better protection.

-Regardless of the economic path, portfolio diversification and rigorous risk management remain key.
-Monitoring macroeconomic indicators, adjusting positions based on central bank decisions, and staying alert to geopolitical tensions will help navigate uncertainty.
+Regardless of the economic path, mantaining portfolio diversification and rigorous risk management remain key.
+Monitoring macroeconomic indicators, adjusting positions based on central bank decisions and staying alert to geopolitical tensions will help navigate uncertainty.

-Finally, a disciplined, rational approach is essential: avoid impulsive reactions to volatility and rely on proven strategies to make stronger investment decisions in 2025.
+Finally, a disciplined, rational approach is essential in these tricky times: avoid knee-jerk reactions to volatility and use proven strategies to ensure you make stronger investment decisions in 2025.